Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

         that haven't been as thoroughly checked or are deemed not appropriate for central installation at this point.
 However, they are fully compatible with the setup on LUMI, with correct dependency versions etc.
-  - Other EasyBuild recipes for the Cray Programming Enviornment
+  - Other EasyBuild recipes for the Cray Programming Environment
       - [CSCS GitHub repository](https://github.com/eth-cscs/production).
         Most of the recipes are for Piz Daint which uses slightly different toolchains.
         Moreover dependencies typically need updating as the software installation